ansgarw/privacy/README.md

-This repo contains the data used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther.
+This repo contains the data and code used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther.
 The published data consists of privacy policies, attributes of those policies, and measures of third-party sharing behavior for the sample of firms from Compustat US used in the paper.